 - The appellant’s or his/her pleader’s signature is required.

-- The certified copy of the original judgment is attached.
+- Certified copy of the original judgment is attached.

-- There’s no right of appeal in any suit of the type cognisable by Courts of small causes (the amount or value of the subject matter of the original claim gets limited to Rs.
+- There’s no right of appeal in any suit of the type cognisable by courts of small causes (the amount or value of the subject matter of the original claim is limited to Rs.
 10,000).

-- An appellate court might remand a case to a trial court if the trial court dismissed the case without recording any findings.
+- An appellate court may remand a case to a trial court if the trial court dismissed the case without recording any findings.

-- If a bench hears an appeal under this provision of multiple judges, the majority’s opinion will get taken into account.
+- If a bench hears an appeal under this provision of multiple judges, the majority’s opinion is considered.